 The progress, efficiency and effectiveness of the programme in relation to its objectives shall be measured by means of indicators relating to the baseline situation as well as to the financial execution, outputs, results and impact of the IPARD programme.
-Therefore, the Sectoral Monitoring Committee will be established to satisfy itself as to the effectiveness and quality of the implementation of all expenditure under the IPARD Programme and to make recommendations in this regard to the Managing Authority, the MAFWE Department for Rural Development and the Ministry of Finance114.
+Therefore, the Sectoral Monitoring Committee will be established to satisfy itself as to the effectiveness and quality of the implementation of all expenditure under the IPARD Programme and to make recommendations in this regard to the Managing Authority.